Your Complete China Travel Guide 2025: Destinations, Packages, Timing & Tips

 Booking in shoulder seasons (spring/autumn) can reduce costs by 10–20%.

 Want more details before you go?
-Contact us or Chat with our tour guide Mr.Paul directly via WhatsApp.
+Chat with our tour guide Mr.Paul directly via WhatsApp.

-1. Visa & Entry: Most nationalities need a tourist (L‑type) visa.
-Apply 4–6 weeks ahead.
+• Visa & Entry: Most need tourist visa (L-type), apply 4–6 weeks ahead

-7. Air Quality: Some cities have smog.
-Check AQI apps and wear masks if needed.
+• Air Quality: Check AQI, wear masks if needed

 A balanced route using domestic air travel China and high‑speed trains: